-The Reappointment, Tenure, and Promotion Grievance Process is available to a faculty member who believes that a decision on their/her/his reappointment, tenure or promotion raises (a) issues of professional ethics and academic freedom; (b) allegations of a failure by the University or those acting for it to follow stated or reasonable procedures; (c) complaints of a civil rights nature, including those of race or sex discrimination; or (d) allegations of the University's failure to adhere to express or implied terms of the faculty member's contract, including relevant portions of the Faculty Manual.
+The Reappointment, Tenure, and Promotion Grievance Process is available to a faculty member who wes that a decision on their/her/his reappointment, tenure or promotion raises (a) issues of essional ethics and academic freedom; (b) allegations of a failure by the University or those acting for it to follow stated or reasonable procedures; (c) complaints of discrimination, harassment, or retaliation in violation of the University's nondiscrimination and Sexual Misconduct policies (other than those that are subject to the Formal Grievance Protocol); or (d) allegations of the University's failure to adhere to express or implied terms of the faculty member's contract, including relevant portions of the Faculty Manual.

+The Chair of the Faculty Senate is the initial point of contact for the grievant.
 The Reappointment, Tenure, and Promotion Grievance Process utilizes ad hoc committees appointed to handle individual grievances.
-The Reappointment, Tenure, and Promotion Grievance Process is headed by the Process Chair who serves a two-year term and is appointed by the chair of the Faculty Senate in consultation with, and with the concurrence of the Provost.
-The Process Chair, who must be tenured and hold the rank of Professor, is the reference point for the filing of grievances and serves as a voting member of all ad hoc faculty grievance committees.
+The Reappointment, Tenure, and Promotion Grievance Process is headed by the Process Chair who serves a two-year term and is appointed by the chair of the Faculty Senate in consultation with, and with the concurrence of, the Provost.
+The Process Chair, who must be tenured and hold the rank of Professor, is the reference point for the filing of Type A grievances and serves as a voting member of all ad hoc faculty grievance committees.
 If the Process Chair believes that a potential conflict of interest exists with respect to a particular grievance, a substitute Process Chair will be appointed through the same process.